ezsystems/commerce-documentation/docs/getting_started/installation_and_configuration_faqs.md

 `[Defuse\Crypto\Exception\BadFormatException] Encoding::hexToBin() input is not a hex string`

-You need to generate a secret using `./vendor/defuse/php-encryption/bin/generate-defuse-key`
-You can configure it in `parameters.yml`:
+Generate a secret using `./vendor/defuse/php-encryption/bin/generate-defuse-key` and configure it in `parameters.yml`:

 ```
 env(JMS_PAYMENT_SECRET): 'def000004cb9c9f5edb77182df64b3d572162a47ec971a9a8beb00459b49fd9a1f9df6991ffc817c8585f59b8c5a032b796ab520eae126c77d8a304b36af0c9acdbfa9b9'